MaxTour logo

 What Is Antelope Canyon?

-Antelope Canyon, on the other hand, is a slot canyon located about 6 miles southeast of Page, Arizona.
-Antelope Canyon is divided into two main sections: Upper Antelope Canyon and Lower Antelope Canyon.
+Antelope Canyon, on the other hand, is a stunning slot canyon located about 6 miles southeast of Page, Arizona.
+Unlike Horseshoe Bend, Antelope Canyon is known for its narrow, winding passages and beautiful light beams that shine down from above, creating a mesmerizing display of light and shadow on the canyon walls.

-Should You Visit Horseshoe Bend or Antelope Canyon?
+Why Visit Horseshoe Bend and Antelope Canyon?

 ABOUT THE AUTHOR